ClusterLabs/PAF/configuration.md

 nodes it is supposed to run on, and be propertly configured to allow streaming replication between nodes.

-during the very first startup of your cluster, the designated master will be the only instance stopped gently as a master.

 For more details about how to configure streaming replication with PostgreSQL, please refer to the
 [official documentation](http://www.postgresql.org/docs/current/static/index.html).

-Moreover, it requires a `recovery.conf` template ready to use.
+Next, it requires a template of the `recovery.conf` ready to use.
-You can create a `recovery.conf` file suitable to your needs, the only requirements are:
+You can create such a template file suitable to your needs, the only requirements are:

   * have `standby_mode = on`